 Remains identified as those of 14-year-old girl who went missing in 1969.
 Pennsylvania police say the investigation "remains very active."

-Remains identified as those of 14-year-old girl who went missing in 1969.
-Pennsylvania police say the investigation "remains very active."get the free app

 Remains found a decade ago have been identified as those of a teenager girl who went missing in northeastern Pennsylvania more than a half-century ago.
 State police in Wilkes-Barre said Tuesday that the remains were identified as those of 14-year-old Joan Marie Dymond of Wilkes-Barre, who vanished from the Andover Street Park in June 1969.